DontDieGloriously/openlumen/COMMERCIAL_LICENSE.md

 ## You Must

-- Obtain written authorization from Fat Possum Pty Ltd before commercial use.
+- Obtain written authorization from Don't Die Gloriously before commercial use.
 - Pay any agreed royalties, license fees, or partnership costs.
-- Attribute “OpenLumen by Fat Possum Pty Ltd” in documentation and marketing materials.
+- Attribute “OpenLumen by Don't Die Gloriously” in documentation and marketing materials.
 - Maintain product safety standards and proper light-exposure protections.

 ## How to Obtain a License

-Email **licensing@fatpossum.au**
+Email **licensing@dontdiegloriously.com**
 Please include:
 - Your company or project name
 - Intended commercial use (manufacturing, resale, integration, etc.)